Reverse Sleep Apnea with the Buteyko Method.

 Well, it’s so simple.
 And yet, people are gonna find it difficult because changing patterns and behaviors are not easy sometimes, but that’s okay.
 Man, it’s just about persevering and getting help.
 If somebody needs to get some help, they can get help from somebody to guide them through that process, whoever that might be.
 So let’s just assume that it is easy to change.
 It is easy to do and to work towards that.

 Well, while I’ve got you, I also want to address the question that always comes up.
-I know that it does, because I’ve listened and seen a lot of your interviews is the Wim Hof Method comes up a lot with you in discussion.
+I know that it does because I’ve listened to and seen a lot of your interviews is the Wim Hof Method comes up a lot with you in discussions.
 So I know there is for the people listening and watching.
-There’s a link that we’re going to put at the end of the episode that’s going to send people there to give them the understanding of the difference between your method and the Wim Hof Method, so that people understand and we don’t have to address Hear?
+There’s a link that we’re going to put at the end of the episode that’s going to send people there to give them the understanding of the difference between your method and the Wim Hof Method so that people understand and we don’t have to address Hear?